• Skip to main content

 If you experience any of these symptoms for more than several minutes, call 911 or have someone transport you to the nearest emergency room as quickly as possible.

-Of course, there are ways to prevent or manage heart disease by consulting with a physician.
+Of course, there are ways to prevent or manage heart disease by consulting with a family medicine provider.

 The friendly staff at Advanced Medical is well-versed in the diagnostics and treatment of heart disease and looks forward to serving you.
 If you have any questions about our primary care services, please call our office at (561) 434-1935.
 To schedule an appointment, you can call us or use our secure online appointment request form.